Cabinet Refinishing Best Practices Part 3: Advanced Techniques for a Flawless Finish

 4. Choosing and Applying Topcoats

 For cabinets, water-based polyurethane is a popular choice—it’s durable, clear, and low-VOC.
 For a classic look, consider conversion varnish, which is extremely hard and chemical-resistant.
 Apply at least three thin coats, sanding with 400-grit between coats.
+Allow each coat to dry according to manufacturer instructions (usually 2–4 hours).

 5. Final Buffing and Assembly